 In that time, they gather all of their energy together preparing for spring.
-Do you know what will happen if you keep the tree in a warmth instead of being in the cold?
+Do you know what will happen if you keep the tree in warmth instead of being in the cold?
 It will not go to sleep.
-Instead it will start to decline and will eventually DIE.
+Instead, it will start to decline and will eventually DIE.

-Of course there are some tropical and subtropical species that don’t like cold weather and will tolerate indoor conditions for a while, but even they need to be taken outdoors during warm month.
+Of course, there are some tropical and subtropical species that don’t like cold weather and will tolerate indoor conditions for a while, but even they need to be taken outdoors during warm months.

 Unfortunately, many dealers take advantage of the fact that most people think of a bonsai as an indoor plant.
 Since outdoor trees can survive indoors for a few months, dealers sell outdoor trees as indoor bonsai.
 In reality, they’ve been sitting inside for a while and are nearly dead when you buy it.